 The term “ugly duckling” means that someone might look plain at first in appearance or capability, but later they turn out to be quite beautiful or spectacular.

-Example: My dog had a litter of puppies and they all looked strong and healthy, except for one of them.
+Example: My dog had a litter of puppies and they all looked strong and healthy.
+Well, except for one.
 He was scrawny compared to the others.
 But as it turns out, he was the ugly duckling of the group because after a year went by and they were all grown up, that scrawny puppy was the best looking of them all.

 It’s believed that this phrase originated from the literary fairy tale The Ugly Duckling, by Hans Christian Anderson.
 The book was first published in 1843, so that means the idiom must have originated either from that year or sometime after.

 The earliest I could find this phrase with its figurative meaning and not used in relation to the fairy tale is from Stevens Point Daily Journal, 1883:

 “She gazed me at through her gold-rimmed glasses then remarked to Mrs. Maria, as though I were not present: ‘If this is the ugly duckling, ‘pon my honor she does not strike me as so plain as she has been painted.”